How to write a CV

 The layout of your CV also has an effect on its success.
 Keep in mind the following tips when crafting your CV:

-• Keep it concise by using bullet points.
-This type of CV layout allows potential employers to skim your CV and quickly pick out important information first.
+- Keep it concise by using bullet points.
+This type of CV layout allows potential employers to skim your CV and quickly pick out important information.

-• Double check your margins.
-Having white space around your CV will make it easier to read and look less cluttered.
+- Double check your margins.
+Having white space around your CV makes it easier to read and look less cluttered.
 Aim for 2.5 centimetre margins all the way around.
 Don't be tempted to make these smaller to fit more in.

 How do I write a good CV?

-• Don't lie or exaggerate on your CV or job application.
+- Don't lie or exaggerate on your CV or job application.
 For example, altering your degree grade from a 2:2 to a 2:1 is classed as degree fraud.
-Take a look at this advice and guidance on degree fraud for students.

 How do I navigate gaps in my CV?